 Free Museums & Galleries

 Ireland is famous for its museums, with a rich history in art, literature and culture.
 A lot of Ireland’s museums are free, a good guide is that anything with the word ‘National’ is generally free.
 Of course, there are some exceptions to this rule.
+While we have listed but a few of these, you can find a full guide on

 National Gallery of Ireland